Speaker / Host

 Jon first made international headlines in 1998 by calling the switchboard of No. 10 Downing Street and fooling the operators with his impression of William Hague.
 He was put directly through to Prime Minister Tony Blair.
 The incident was mentioned at Prime Minister’s Question Time and reported in Hansard.

-A lifelong astronomy enthusiast, Jon was a part of the team on the world’s longest-running programme, The Sky at Night, first appearing with Sir Patrick Moore on the show’s 50th anniversary.
-He recently began writing a monthly column for their magazine called Jon Culshaw’s Exoplanet Excursions.
-He was a judge for the Royal Society’s Winton Prize for Science Books.
+Jon Culshaw is a lifelong astronomy enthusiast and was a part of the team on the world’s longest-running programme, The Sky at Night.
+He first appeared with Sir Patrick Moore on the show’s 50th anniversary.
+He has written a monthly column for their magazine called Jon Culshaw’s Exoplanet Excursions.
+He was also a judge for the Royal Society’s Winton Prize for Science Books.

 2016 has been a busy year for Jon with a new series of ITV’s impressionist show Newzoids, the return of the hugely successful Dead Ringers and several other exciting projects, including appearing on Frank Skinner On Demand and Channel 5’s The Cars That Made Britain Great.